christo070/MSA_in_Indian_Languages/README.md

-# MultiModal Sentiment Analysis on Indian Languages
+# MultiModal Sentiment Analysis in Indian Languages

 Implementation of Dense Fusion Network with
 MultiModal Residual (DFMR) for native indian languages like Malayalam